-This is an issue that should be fixed as soon as you notice any warning signs, otherwise the blocked drain could lead to a complete sewer line blockage.
+A blocked sewer drain should be fixed as soon as you notice any warning signs, otherwise it could lead to a complete sewer line blockage.

 This will cause the backing up of raw sewage coming out of your drains, potentially causing significant damage and an unpleasant clean up.